EnsembleData/tiktok-scraper/README.md

 Viola, this is how you can use a cursor to iterate over a list of items via API.

 ### References

+The contents of this guide are taken from the [Definitive EnsembleData Guide](https://ensembledata.github.io/ensembledata-guide).
+Check it out for a more extensive look into the EnsembleData API with code examples in various languages.

+#### Other References

 - [EnsembleData API Documentation](https://ensembledata.com/apis/docs)
 - [EnsembleData TikTok API](https://ensembledata.com/tiktok-api)